airosu/jets-island/README.md

 -   collectCoverage: can be flagged as true, if you want to always collect coverage (an alternative is to pass in the --coverage flag on the npm script)
 -   coverageProvider: not adding this may result in errors when trying to gather coverage
 -   collectCoverageFrom: this array can be used to specify what type of files to collect coverage from, and what types of files should be excluded, e.g. styles, type defition files, configs files, etc.
+-   moduleDirectories: appart from the default node_modules, other module locations can also be specified here, such as "src" when using "baseUrl": "src" in ts-config

 ```
 import type { Config } from 'jest'